 1897 Daimler Grafton Phaeton AD 1897

 This Daimler is the oldest surviving Coventry built Daimler cars produced in 1897 known to have survived and it is also one of the earliest surviving British built cars.
 It has only had four owners from new.

 The car is maintained in full running order, and used to regularly compete in the annual London to Brighton Run, held on the first Sunday in November.
 The run commemorates the act which came into force in November 1896, and which made it possible to use motor cars on British roads by abolishing the need for an attendant to walk in front of the car – with or without a red flag! – and increased the speed limit from 4 to 12 mph (6 to 19 km/h).

 The Daimler Company was formed on 14 January 1896 and a factory was opened at the Motor Mills in Coventry.
 The company held the British licence rights to the German Daimler patents, and was therefore allowed to use the name as well.
 Early cars were imported from Germany or France, but production of British-built Daimlers was underway by 1897.

 This Daimler is powered by a two cylinder four horsepower engine, and ignition is by a hot tube system.
 The top speed is 24 mph (40 km/h), and it cost £375 when new.
 It has wooden ‘artillery’ wheels with solid rubber tyres and was initially fitted with tiller steering.
-It went back to the Daimler factory in 1899 to be converted to wheel steering by Daimler in 1899 (the patch on the bonnet covers the hole for the original column).
+It went back to the Daimler factory in 1899 to be converted to wheel steering (the patch on the bonnet covers the hole for the original column).
 According to the specification the hood is made of elephant hide, although this is a grade of leather not from the hide of an elephant!

 Registration Mark: AD 1897